Skip to content

 Established the integration model.

-- AEM templates consume DS-V2 web components directly.
+• AEM templates consume Meridian web components directly.

-The rule: DS-V2 owns the components.
+The rule: Meridian owns the components.
 AEM declares them in templates.
 AEM stays thin; the design system stays the source of truth.
 Consistency across every touchpoint by construction, not by review.

 Delivered consistent experiences across channels.
-The same DS-V2 components power applications, marketing pages, and content experiences.
+The same Meridian components power applications, marketing pages, and content experiences.
 One visual layer.
 Cross-channel consistency without a separate effort to enforce it.

 Scaled content delivery through platformization.
 Business teams build pages from reusable components and deliver content faster, without engineering bottlenecks.